hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 channel admin can update the channel config and include it in the consenters set.

 The new OSN can pull blocks from other OSNs only if it has authorization to do so.
-A minimal requirement is that its owning org will be defined in the channel configuration, and that the signature of the new OSN on the `Deliver` request satisfy the `/Channel/Readers` policy.
+A minimal requirement is that its owning organization will be defined in the channel configuration, and that the signature of the new OSN on the `Deliver` request satisfies the `/Channel/Readers` policy.

 #### Creating a channel genesis block
 The way to create a channel genesis block is by using the `configtxgen`  tool, which already supports the